pratikgajjar/fambot-go/README.md

 ## 🎭 Sassy Responses

-FamBot comes with built-in sassy responses that make interactions more fun:
+FamBot comes with built-in sassy responses that make interactions more fun.
+All responses now appear in message threads to keep channels organized:

 **Thank you responses:**